SEEDS

 Who can use the Reed Community Pantry?

-All current Reed students, staff, and faculty are eligible to access the RCP (with Reed ID).
-We will invite those accessing services to complete a voluntary demographic survey.
+All current Reed students, staff, and faculty are eligible to access the RCP (with Reed ID/Reed email).

 Where does the pantry get food and other supplies?

-The pantry is stocked with food and supplies purchased with financial contributions from the student senate, alumni, and donors, and direct donations from Reed community members.
+The pantry is stocked with food and supplies purchased with financial contributions from the Basic Needs Initiative and direct donations from Reed community members.
 The RCP team and volunteers shop from local grocery stores and online vendors to ensure essential food and supplies are regularly stocked.

 Contributions can be dropped off at the pantry during regularly scheduled open hours.
 Those wishing to make a donation outside of scheduled open hours can contact the RCP team to coordinate.
-Due to limited space and staffing, we can only accept food and supply items that are new, unopened and unexpired.
+Due to limited space and staffing, we can only accept food and supply items that are new, unopened, and unexpired.
 Perishable and opened food items left at the RCP without notice will be thrown away due to food safety concerns.
+See the donation guide above for more information.

 Can I contribute fresh and perishable food or leftover food from events?

 Please contact the RCP team in advance if you want to donate fresh and perishable food items, such as harvest from a farm or leftover food items from an event.
-The RCP will accept donations of limited quantities of packaged, perishable food.
+The RCP will accept donations of limited quantities of perishable food that are packaged and labeled with a description and packing date.
+See the donation guide above for more information.

-Another suggestion is to share a brief post on on-campus social media groups such as Buy/Sell/Trade, the Low SES/First Gen Students page, Multicultural Resource Center, or Peer Mentor Program, the post should include the location of food and how long it will be available.
+Another suggestion is to share a brief post on/tag any Reed community social media, the post should include the location of the food and how long it will be available.

-When planning catered events, consider requesting to-go containers (Bon Appetit catering can provide these at a minimal cost) or bringing disposable containers so that leftover food can be taken home with event participants.
+When planning catered events, consider requesting to-go containers (Bon Appetit catering can provide these at a minimal cost) or bringing disposable containers for participants to take leftover food with them.

 How do I donate extra board points?

-Towards the end of the academic year, students will be able to donate their extra board points to the RCP online.
+Toward the end of each semester, students will be able to donate their extra board points to the RCP via this link.
 The donated board points will be used for purchasing bulk food items for the RCP.

 Students can also use their extra board points to purchase items at the Bon Appetite yard sale at the end of the academic year and donate the items directly to the RCP.

-Another way to donate board points is to utilize Bon Appetite's mobile ordering app to order perishable and/or non-perishable food items, pick up and donate by dropping the items off at the RCP directly.
+Another way to donate board points is to utilize Bon Appetite's mobile ordering app to order perishable and/or non-perishable food items for pick up and donate by dropping the items off at the RCP directly.

 What programs are available outside of Reed to support people with food insecurity?